Lesson Plans

 Bottom Line

-The word Choice helps children understand that money decisions are powerful.
-When kids learn to pause, think, and choose intentionally, they build habits that support confidence, responsibility, and lifelong financial well-being.
+The word Choice helps students understand that money decisions are intentional and powerful.
+When learners regularly revisit the definition, apply it to real situations, and reflect on outcomes, they build awareness and habits that support confidence, responsibility, and lifelong financial well-being.

 Download the Standards Alignment PDF